Sebring/average-whatever/README.md

 Average Whatever will calcultate your average per day of an activity of your choice.

 You:
-* decide what activity by specifying a suitable name
+* define the activity by specifying a suitable name
-* set a daily goal that you which to reach
+* provide a goal, that is the calculated average per day you aim for
-* track the activity by incrementing occurances
+* track the activity by incrementing occurances, preferably at a dayly basis

 Average Whatever:
 * will keep track of total occurances